ctmm-initiative/ctmmweb/help/3_outlier_distance.md

     - `Remove Selected` button will remove selected points from data, and list them in the table of `Removed Outliers`.
 The histogram and scatter plot will also update.
     - You can continue to inspect and remove outliers.
 The points already removed can also be reset and back to original state.
     - You can move back to **Visualization** page and the plots will also update.
 There will be an notification about some points have been removed.
 You can always check outlier page for the list of removed points.
+    - The overall design of this page is quite similar to `Time subsetting`.